2023 Denali Highway Fall Colors and Northern Lights Alaska Photo Tour

 The following fee schedule applies:

-- If your cancellation is received more than 60 days prior to the beginning of a tour, we will refund your registration fee less a 5% cancellation fee.
-Any fees paid up to this point can be applied to another scheduled tour or converted to a private photo tour or private photography instruction session.
+Because of the unique nature of this workshop, If your cancellation is received more than 120 days prior to the beginning of a tour or workshop, we will refund your registration fee less a 5% of your initial deposit.
+Any fees paid up to this point, less 5% of your initial deposit, can be applied to another scheduled tour or converted to a private photo tour or private photography instruction session.

-- As other vendors we book with have limited refund policies, if your cancellation is received less than 60 days prior to the beginning of a tour, we will retain the entire balance paid to date unless you are able to locate someone who will fill your position.
+As other vendors we book with have limited refund policies, if your cancellation is received less than 120 days prior to the beginning of a tour or workshop, we will retain the entire balance paid to date unless you are able to locate someone who will fill your position.

 No refund of any fees will be made for cancellations after the tour begins.

-In the event that a tour must be cancelled due to inadequate enrollment, all registration fees received by us will be refunded in full or, if you prefer, your registration fees paid up to this point can be applied to another scheduled tour or converted to a private photo tour or private photography instruction session.
+In the event that a tour must be cancelled due to inadequate enrollment, all registration fees received by us will be refunded in full or, if you prefer, your registration fees paid up to this point can be applied to another scheduled tour or converted to a private photo tour.

 We highly suggest TravelGuard® or similar travel insurance policies to assist you in case of last minute plan changes and emergencies.